exonum/exonum-doc/src/architecture/transactions.md

 ### Sequential consistency

-Any valid copy of the Blockchain has the same order of blocks and transactions in it.
+Any valid copy of the blockchain has the same order of blocks and transactions in it.
 Such a property is guaranteed by the **TODO** ref Consensus algorithm.

 ### Non-replayability

-Any transaction could be included into the Blockchain only once.
-The `seed` field inside the transaction and ignoring the transactions, already included into the Blockchain, for the new blocks guarantees this property.
+Any transaction could be included into the blockchain only once.
+The `seed` field inside the transaction and ignoring the transactions, already included into the blockchain, for the new blocks guarantees this property.